Hyurl/modelar-mssql-adapter/README.md

 ## A Tip

-Since [node-mssql](https://github.com/tediousjs/node-mssql) doesn't provide methods to manually close and release a pooled connection (it handled internally), calling `db.close()` and `db.release()` would not work as expected, but that doesn't matter, this adapter still works fine with Modelar in most cases, you just need to terminate all connections by calling
+Since [node-mssql](https://github.com/tediousjs/node-mssql) doesn't provide methods to manually close and release a pooled connection (it handles internally), calling `db.close()` and `db.release()` would not work as expected, but that doesn't matter, this adapter still works fine with Modelar in most cases, you just need to terminate all connections by calling